 Program Organization

 The inspector qualification process has two levels.
 The first level is the Basic Level.
 Basic-level activities are designed to help you develop an awareness of the role of the agency, your role as an inspector, and the technology you will be inspecting.
-Accordingly, the individual study and on the job training activities at the basic level are focused by design at the knowledge and understanding level of training, i.e. you will not be routinely assigned training activities that require the application of these newly acquired skill sets.
+Accordingly, the individual study and on the job training activities at the basic level are focused by design at the knowledge and understanding level of training, i.e., you will not be routinely assigned training activities that require the application of these newly acquired skill sets.
 Successfully completing the basic-level work will provide you with a context for meaningful learning during onsite work and a foundation for in-depth learning at the next level.
 After successfully completing the basic-level activities, you will be eligible to receive a Basic Inspector Certification.

 With a Basic Inspector Certification, you may be assigned to perform limited scope inspection activities under an appropriate degree of detailed supervision where you can apply the skills sets that you have recently acquired.
 The scope of your assigned inspection activities will be controlled by your immediate supervisor.
 Typically, your supervisor will review your work in detail at specified points during your qualification activities.
 You can be asked to conduct inspection activities, but will not be expected to independently reach conclusions, describe official agency positions on evolving issues, or act as an official agency spokesperson.
 The emphasis in the inspector qualification program is to develop competencies so inspectors can evaluate information, analyze data and apply NRC rules and regulations efficiently and effectively.
 No set time exists for completing each segment of the program, and there is no exact limit on the number of times you practice on-the-job activities.
 You must practice until you can perform inspector tasks successfully, in accordance with the evaluation criteria.
 Therefore, the time needed to complete all of the requirements to receive a Basic Inspector Certification will vary based on your previous education, training, and experience.
 Most employees will require several months to complete the work to be eligible to achieve Basic Inspector Certification.